mikemoore1618/project_2_ruby_on_rails_app/README.md

 # Back log

-- Comments on Posts from Users with full CRUD
+-  Create another Model for Comments on Posts from Users with full CRUD
-- Likes on Posts from Users with Create and Delete
+-  Implement functionality for Likes on Posts from Users with Create and Delete
-- Sponsorship and 6 fig salary from Spotify
+-  Gain ponsorship and a 6 figure salary from Spotify

 # Trello